Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 Suicide Prevention: Pathway to Care and Postvention

-This training will help frontline youth workers know what they can do within a framework of suicide prevention, intervention, and postvention.
-You’ll explore suicide as a public health problem that can be addressed with the core principles of postvention to promote both healing and prevention.
-And you’ll gain resources to be more confident in partnering and referring to fully support young people in all respects.
+We all have a role to play in suicide prevention.
+You will be better equipped to help when you understand how a Pathway to Care strategy is used as part of a comprehensive approach to suicide prevention.
+Learn what you can do within a framework of suicide prevention, intervention, and postvention.
+Explore suicide as a public health problem that can be addressed with principles of postvention to promote healing and prevention.
+Gain resources to be more confident in partnering and referring to fully support young people in all respects.

 Pre-prevention Tools to Improve Suicide Prevention

-In this training, you’ll learn how pre-prevention tools equip young people to deal with stressors better in the moment, and heal along the way.
-You’ll gain skills to recognize early warning signs.
-You’ll learn how to help youth build skills for coping in healthy and positive ways prior to feeling suicidal or depressed.
-It will become easier for you to talk with young people about suicide when you have the tools to help them develop the skills to manage the stresses that threaten their mental health and well-being.
+Suicide has become the second-leading cause of death for young people aged 10-24 in the United States.
+Learn to recognize early warning signs and gain pre-prevention tools to build emotional regulation, distress tolerance, anger management, emotional validation, and impulsivity control.
+Help youth build healthy coping skills to avoid feeling suicidal or depressed.
+Talking with young people about suicide is easier when you have the tools to help them develop skills to manage the stresses that threaten their mental health and well-being.

 Identifying and Addressing Depression in Youth

 Youth depression is on the rise in the United States.
 As a youth worker, it’s important to be aware of the red flags and learn when and how to intervene.
 Having a basic understanding of what to look for and how to help gives you skills to support youth struggling with depression.
 There are different types of depressive disorders, but you don’t need to know them all or be a psychologist to help youth with depression.
 Learn how depression develops in youth and how to identify warning signs.